All Episodes

 Never, never, never.

-Diplomatic note promises immunity from a lock from Iraqi law for U.S. advisory troops.
+Diplomatic note promises immunity from Iraqi law for U.S. advisory troops.

-Now, what this status of forces agreement, what it really is, what Obama's trying to say is, I'm not gonna leave American troops over there if they aren't granted immunity from Iraqi law, meaning I don't want our troops charged with war crimes or whatever trumped-up phoniness, unless the Iraqis give us immunity in the status of forces agreement.
+Now, this status of forces agreement, what it really is, what Obama's trying to say is, I'm not going to leave American troops over there if they aren't granted immunity from Iraqi law, meaning I don't want our troops charged with war crimes or whatever trumped-up phoniness unless the Iraqis give us immunity in the status of forces agreement.

 Well, the New York Times ran a story a little over a month ago that says the Iraqis did indeed promise immunity.